RockLib/RockLib.Encryption/README.md

 </configuration>
 ```

-_Note that it is an **exceedingly** bad idea to store symmetric keys in configuration plaintext as shown above.
-Rock.Core provides a mechanism for securing configuration data.
-That topic will be added here at a later date._
+_Note that it is an **exceedingly** bad idea to store symmetric keys in configuration plaintext as shown above._

-**TODO: flesh out the documentation for this section**

 ### `CompositeCrypto` class

 If your application needs to support more than one implementation of the `ICrypto` interface, you can use the `CompositeCrypto` class.
 It does so by implementing the [_composite_](http://www.blackwasp.co.uk/Composite.aspx) pattern.
 The constructor of this class takes a collection of `ICrypto` objects.
 Each method of the `CompositeCrypto` class is implemented by iterating through that collection.
 The first item in the collection that returns `true` from its `CanEncrypt` or `CanDecrypt` method is the `ICrypto` that is used for the current encryption operation.

-## Rock.Encryption.XSerializer
+## RockLib.Encryption.XSerializer

 ### Background

 XSerializer includes a feature where it encrypts/decrypts properties marked with its `[Encrypt]` attribute in-line during JSON and XML serialization operations.
-Rock.Encryption.XSerializer marries XSerializer's field-level encryption mechanism with Rock.Encryption's standardized crypto API.
+RockLib.Encryption.XSerializer marries XSerializer's field-level encryption mechanism with RockLib.Encryption's standardized crypto API.

 ### SerializingCrypto class

-The Rock.Encryption.XSerializer package contains the
+The RockLib.Encryption.XSerializer package contains the

 ### SerializingCrypto Usage

-Start by configuring your application as usual for use with Rock.Encryption, then add the Rock.Encryption.XSerializer nuget package.
+Start by configuring your application as usual for use with RockLib.Encryption, then add the RockLib.Encryption.XSerializer nuget package.
 Then access the serializing crypto functionality through the `SerializingCrypto` class.

 ```c#
 static void Main(string[] args)